JoshuaKGoldberg/create/packages/site/src/content/docs/engine/concepts/blocks.md

 :::

 A _Block_ defines the logic to create a portion of a repository.
-Each Block is associated with a parent [Schema](./schemas).
+Each Block is associated with a parent [Base](./bases).
-Blocks can then be listed in [Presets](./presets) associated with the same Schema.
+Blocks can then be listed in [Presets](./presets) associated with the same base.

 ## Production